 If you are planning to camp, be sure to bring camping equipment like your tent, sleeping bag, cutlery, dishware, a valid ID, your booking/reservation information, and your wallet.
 Riders should also carry bear spray and avoid close encounters with birds and other wildlife while cycling on the beach.

 Cyclists should also seek trail and weather descriptions and conditions from a Parks Canada Information Centre, and read about water hazards before embarking on their trip.
-Lastly, be sure to tell someone where you are going and when you are expected back, and avoid travelling alone.
+Lastly, be sure to tell someone where you are going and when you are expected back, and avoid traveling alone.

 Where can I charge my e-bike?